 - (a) (b) No change.

 - (c) Procedure for Initiating and Terminating a Trading Halt

 - (1) (8) No change.

 - (9) For purposes of this Rule and Rule 4753, the process for halting and initial pricing of a security that is the subject of an initial public offering shall also be available for the initial pricing of any other security that has not been listed on a national securities exchange[or traded in the over-the-counter market pursuant to FINRA Form 211] immediately prior to the initial pricing, provided that a broker-dealer serving in the role of financial advisor to the issuer of the securities being listed is willing to perform the functions under Rule 4120(c)(8) that are performed by an underwriter with respect to an initial public offering.
+If more than one broker dealer is serving in the role of financial advisor, the issuer must designate one to perform the functions under Rule 4120(c)(8).

 - (10) No change.